sdil/jkjav-server/README.md

 ```

 ## Caveats
-- get station endpoint will give the result not ordered in date because the data fetching are done by goroutines asynchronously
+- get station endpoint will give the result not ordered in date because the data fetching are done by goroutines in parallel

 ## Improvements Can Be Made